 There is no specific preparation for this examination.
-However, we ask that you bring a spare stoma bag and all the equipment you usually use to change your stoma bag to your appointment.
+However, we ask that you bring to your appointment a spare stoma bag and all the equipment you usually use to change your bag.

 Can I bring a relative or friend with me?